Andrea Rodrigues (footballer)

 Andrea Christine Rodrigues Orem (born January 6, 1990) is an American-born Portuguese football player.

 Biography

 Rodrigues was born in St. Petersburg, Florida, the daughter of a Portuguese father and a Brazilian mother.
 Andrea's sister Adriana Rodrigues is also a Portuguese international soccer player.
-After retiring became the position as Client Services Manager by Orlando Magic.
+After retiring, she became a Client Services Manager with the Orlando Magic.

 Career

 The midfielder that used play for UCF Knights in the NCAA and a year in the Women's Premier Soccer League for Tampa Bay Hellenic.

 International

 She played the Portuguese national team.
 She made her international debut at 20 in June 2010 in a 1–0 win over Slovenia.

 With one match remaining she was Portugal's top scorer in the 2013 Euro qualifying with four goals.